id101010/ansible-archlinux/README.md

 Warning, this is kind of buggy.
 Vagrant looks quite abandoned.
 Hashicorp does not react to issues.
 I might remove this section soon.

-Assuming you've already installed vagrant you can set up a vritual machine with just these steps
+Assuming you've already installed vagrant you can set up a virtual machine with just these steps

 ``` bash